Break's

 Just click the download link up there in the menu!

+There seems to be a lot of confusion over this, so let me try to be clear.
 If it is listed on this site, I have it, it works and it's yours to download.
-Unless the "inserted" field lists a date more recent than the download snapshot's date, you can get it right now from the download link.
-Otherwise, either wait for a while for a new backup or ask me for the file.
-Or try your luck with amigascne.org.
+As long as the "inserted" field doesn't list a date more recent than the current download snapshot's date, you can get it right now from behind the download link.
+Otherwise, either wait for a while for an update to the snapshot or ask me for the file.
+Or, again, try your luck with amigascne.org.

 As stated before, everything has been hand verified to work, using the latest (often beta) version of WinUAE maintained by my good pal Toni.
 Yes, everything works in an emulator, but you need to remember how to properly configure your stuff.
-Just as you would with your real Amiga setup.
+Just as you would have to do with your real Amiga setup.

 If you really have trouble getting something you've downloaded from me to run, let me know and we'll sort it out.
 Just don't go around yelling "emulators suck" when they infact don't :)